shyusu4/shyusu4/README.md

-## Hi there, I'm Sherry!
+## Hi!
+I'm Sherry
-As a _Front End Software Developer_, React enthusiast, and practicing minimalist, I'm passionate about crafting beautiful and efficient digital solutions.
-When I'm not coding, I channel my creativity into creating art pieces.
-I'm open to new opportunities and would love to explore potential collaborations or projects.
-<br></br>

-__My technical expertise spans a range of technologies, including:__
+As a dedicated Front End Software Developer, I'm driven by my unyielding passion for creating beautiful and efficient digital solutions.
+My journey in the tech world is guided by my commitment to minimalism and an innate artistic flair, which transcends into my coding philosophy.

+__🚀 Proficient in an array of technologies, I specialize in:__

 Pure HTML&CSS | Javascript (ES6) | ReactJS | Redux | NextJS | Ruby on Rails | Styled-Components | TailwindCSS

+🎨 Beyond code, I channel my creativity into the realm of artistry.
+Crafting both digital solutions and artistic pieces, I embody a holistic approach that fuses logic with imagination.
+This distinctive perspective allows me to see problems from various angles and deliver unique solutions.
 <br></br>

-__I'm always happy to connect with fellow developers and tech enthusiasts.
-You can reach me on the following platforms:__
+__Let's embark on a journey to innovate, create, and redefine digital experiences together.__

 <p>
 <a href="https://www.linkedin.com/in/shyusu4" target="blank"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white">